tarek0m/my-ecommerce-website/README.md

 ### Mutations

-- `createOrder`: Create a new order with items
+- `createOrder`: Create a new order with items and selected attributes

 ## Development